akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 The top-performing models — **Stacking Classifier**, **Random Forest (Untuned and Tuned)** — demonstrate strong and consistent performance across all key evaluation metrics:

 - **Weighted F1-score**: In the range of **0.9864–0.9875**, indicating a well-balanced precision and recall across all classes, including minority ones.
+- **Micro-average ROC AUC**: Approximately **0.9981–0.9994**, showing near-perfect discrimination capability across all classes.
+- **Micro-average Precision-Recall Average Precision (AP)**: Between **0.9943–0.9983**, reflecting excellent predictive performance even in the presence of class imbalance.

+### Per-Class Performance Highlights

+The top models not only perform well overall, but also excel across individual attack classes:

+- **BENIGN** and **DoS Hulk** consistently show near-perfect ROC AUC and Average Precision across tree-based and tuned deep learning models.
+- **PortScan** and **DDoS** are also predicted with high confidence (ROC AUC ~0.998+, AP ~0.995) by most top models.
+- **rare_attack** class — the most challenging due to its sparsity — still achieves high ROC AUC (~0.99+) and AP (~0.89–0.92) with **Stacking**, **RF (Tuned)**, and **XGBoost (Tuned)**, showing strong minority class sensitivity.

+### Model Family Observations

+**Tree-based models (Random Forest and XGBoost)** consistently outperform deep learning and linear models, likely due to:

+- Robustness to noisy or redundant features in network traffic.
+- Efficient handling of class imbalance and skewed distributions.
+- Better generalization on structured tabular data, even without extensive tuning.

+**Deep Learning models** show reasonable but comparatively lower performance.
+Despite effective hyperparameter tuning, further gains may require:

+- Larger or augmented datasets for better generalization.
+- More expressive architectures (e.g., CNNs or attention-based models).
+- Feature engineering or dimensionality reduction to reduce noise.

+**Logistic Regression** lags behind, with weaker performance on minority classes like **DDoS** and **rare_attack**, due to:

+- Inability to model complex, non-linear relationships.
+- Sensitivity to class imbalance, especially without advanced weighting strategies.

+### Final Recommendation

+The **Stacking Ensemble** model offers the best combination of **robustness**, **per-class accuracy**, and **overall predictive strength**, making it the most suitable candidate for deployment in **multi-class intrusion detection systems** using the CICIDS2017 dataset.

+The top-performing models — **Stacking Classifier**, **Random Forest (Untuned and Tuned)** — demonstrate strong and consistent performance across all key evaluation metrics:

+- **Weighted F1-score**: In the range of **0.9864–0.9875**, indicating a well-balanced precision and recall across all classes, including minority ones.
 - **Micro-average ROC AUC**: In the range of **0.9981–0.9994**, showing near-perfect discrimination capability across all classes.
 - **Micro-average Precision-Recall Average Precision (AP)**: Between **0.9943–0.9983**, reflecting excellent predictive performance even in the presence of class imbalance.